Home » What Cleaning Products Are Safe Around Parrots?

 White Vinegar, Grapefruit Seed Oil, or Apple Cider Vinegar

 We’re referring to pure vinegar, not malt vinegar, which isn’t bird-friendly.
-Use apple cider vinegar (ACV) instead if you dislike vinegar, diluting ACV to a 1:1 ratio.
+If you dislike vinegar, use apple cider vinegar (ACV) instead, diluting ACV to a 1:1 ratio.

-Grapefruit seed extract can be used but won’t kill bacteria in a parrot’s cage.
+Grapefruit seed extract can be used but won’t kill bacteria in the cage.

 Baking Soda

 Baking soda is bird-friendly, but it’s a potent abrasive.
-Sprinkle this on the cage floor, then wipe it away with a damp cloth or towel.
-Don’t leave baking soda for the parrot to peck at or swallow.
+Sprinkle this on the cage floor.
+Then, wipe it away with a damp cloth or towel.
+Don’t leave baking soda for the parrot to peck at and swallow.

-Alternatively, mix baking soda with water and add it to a spray bottle—mix 3 tablespoons of baking water in 3 cups of warm (never hot or boiling) water.
+Mix baking soda with water and put it in a spray bottle—combine 3 tablespoons of baking water in 3 cups of warm (never hot or boiling) water.
 Apply 3 tablespoons of lemon juice for extra potency.

 Steam Cleaning

 Steam cleaning can be used in conjunction with other approaches.
-Disinfectants and heating in the home can dry out a parrot’s skin, but too much humidity through steam leads to mold growth.
+Disinfectants and heating in the home can dry out a parrot’s skin, but too much humidity (steam) leads to mold growth.

-You’ll need to explore the components of each product and ensure that it doesn’t contain anything untoward.
-You must avoid using products that contain the following:
+You’ll need to explore the components of each product.
+Avoid products that include:

 Aerosols